-To arrive at the ratings of HPCL-Mittal Energy Limited (HMEL), ICRA has taken a consolidated view of HMEL and HMPL because of the synergies between the two entities.
+To arrive at the rating of HPCL-Mittal Energy Limited (HMEL), ICRA has taken a consolidated view of HMEL and HMPL because of the synergies between the two entities.

-The rating reaffirmation factors in HMEL's strategic importance and operational linkages with parent Hindustan Petroleum Corporation Limited (HPCL, [ICRA]AAA(Stable)/[ICRA]A1+), along with the high complexity of its refinery which aids its gross refining margins (GRMs) and the financial flexibility that has enabled the company to refinance most of the long-term debt, resulting in low debt repayments in the near to medium term and an elongated maturity profile.
-As a result of this refinancing/prepayments, the break-even GRM for HMEL to service its debt obligations and meet the operational expenses will remain lower than the actual GRMs posted.
+The rating reaffirmation factors in HMEL's strategic importance and its operational linkages with parent Hindustan Petroleum Corporation Limited (HPCL, [ICRA]AAA(Stable)/[ICRA]A1+).
+The rating action is also backed by the high complexity of its refinery, which aids its gross refining margins (GRMs), and the financial flexibility that has enabled the company to refinance most of the long-term debt, resulting in low debt repayments in the near to medium term and an elongated maturity profile.
+This, along with some deleveraging of the balance sheet through prepayment of existing debt, has resulted in the break-even GRM for HMEL to service its debt obligations and meet the operational expenses being lower than the actual GRMs posted.
 Moreover, HMEL's refinery is one of the most complex refineries in India with a Nelson Complexity Index (NCI) of 12.6, and its distillate yield is high with more than 50% of the product slate comprising diesel.
 Further, HMEL has commissioned the 1.2-MMTPA petrochemical plant which will result in downstream integration and revenue diversification, apart from providing a boost to the cash flow generation.